The Finnish Reserve Officers’ Federation

 The mission of the FROF is to maintain and improve the military skills, leadership abilities and readiness of the reserve officers.
 FROF also acts as a link between its member associations and between the individual reserve officers.
 The Federation is politically non-aligned.

 The first reserve officers’ association, was founded 1925 in Helsinki.
 The activities of the association soon expanded to other parts of Finland, so the founding of a central organisation at the national level became necessary within a few years.
 The Finnish Reserve Officers’ Federation was founded on May 17, 1931 in Helsinki.
 The first president of the Federation was second lieutenant N. A. Osara.
-Captain Mikko Halkilahti is the current and twelfth president of the Federation.
+Major Mikko Halkilahti is the current and twelfth president of the Federation.
 The only honorary president of the Federation was the Marshal of Finland, C. G. E. Mannerheim.

 Today the Federation has about 28 000 members.
 The Federation is comprised of 320 member associations organised into 20 reserve officer districts.
 The Federation publishes jointly with the Finnish Reservist Association and the Association of Defence Guilds the “Reserviläinen” (the Reservist) newspaper which appears seven times a year with a circulation of about 55 000 copies.